Writing Dialogue Resources For Novelists on Writer’s Fun Zone

 Who am I?

-Beth BaranyHi!
+Image of Beth BaranyHi!
 I’m Beth Barany, an award-winning novelist, master neurolinguistic programming practitioner, and certified creativity coach for writers.
+I specialize in teaching science fiction and fantasy writers because I am one too!

 ** I want to help you get writing on the novel that you yearn to write.
 Start here with our free Writer Discovery mini-course.
 It comes via email so you can read, reflect, and reply.
 I answer every email!
 We’re on this adventure together! **